This pathway shows you how to apply for a Skills Assessment Outcome.

-If your degree is incomplete, you are not eligible for a Skills Assessment letter.
+If your degree is incomplete, you are not eligible for a Skills Assessment outcome.

 If you completed your degree in a different country, go to the Skills Assessments page.

-If you want to work in Australia without migrating here, you do not need a Skills Assessment letter.
+If you want to work in Australia without migrating here, you do not need a Skills Assessment outcome.
 You can apply to register directly with the Pharmacy Board of Australia.

 You'll need to provide us with documents to:

 Anyone can help you fill out forms or give you general help with your application.